 - improve their English language knowledge and skills - achieve a nationally recognised qualification - develop personal growth and engagement in learning - acquire English skills for personal and employment-related application.

 Pearson ESOL qualifications

 Pearson offers ESOL Skills for Life Awards in Reading, Writing and Speaking and Listening at:

-Entry 1

-Entry 2

-Entry 3
+• Entry 1 • Entry 2 • Entry 3

-Certificates that cover all three areas are available from Entry 1 - 3.
+Certificates that cover all three areas are available from Entry 1 - 3 set out below.